mnie-fallback/MNie.github.io/_posts/2016-11-15-ConfigureGitHubProjectWithFAKE.md

 layout: post
 title: How to configure Your open source project on github with FAKE
 ---

 Hey,

-Often we create/contribute to the open-source projects.
+We often create/contribute to the open-source projects.
 There comes a time that we want to make that claim, or to "give" project to a "community", to help us in its implementation.
 In further improving and developing it.
 What to do in such a case?
 Where to make the project so that others could contribute to it?
 The answer to this question in 99% of cases will be a "github".
 We create repository on a github, we put our code there, the community start contributing.
 But with the time going..
 Do we want everyone to have the opportunity to throw something into the main "branch"?